hollykbuck/code-challenge/README.md

 ## Deploy

+> Front end part is prebuilt in convenience of deployment.
+If you want to build it by yourself, please view front end code repository https://github.com/hollykbuck/ccfrontend .

 Before deployment, you have to make sure that you have installed the following:
 1. aws cli (`aws configure` your IAM account, your account should have enough permission to create resources in AWS)
 2. nodejs 18